RadeeshaPR/RadeeshaPR/README.md

 ## Hi there 👋

 ## Who am I?
-I'm Praneeth Radeesha, a passionate and curious learner in the field of Computer Science and Technology. 🎓 Currently a 2nd-year undergraduate at Uva Wellassa University of Sri Lanka, focusing on AI, Machine Learning, and Cloud Computing.
+I'm Praneeth Radeesha, a passionate and curious learner in the field of Computer Science and Technology. 🎓 Currently  I am a 2nd-year undergraduate at Uva Wellassa University of Sri Lanka, focusing on AI, Machine Learning, and Cloud Computing.